Skip to Main Content

 • Bioimaging Sciences

 Chi Liu received his Ph.D. in 2008 from Johns Hopkins University with emphasis on quantitative SPECT/CT imaging.
 Following his graduate work, he was a postdoctoral fellow at University of Washington, specializing in oncological PET/CT studies with emphasis on compensation algorithms for respiratory motion.
 In 2010, he joined Yale University as a faculty member.
 He is board certified in Nuclear Medicine physics and instrumentation by the American Board of Science in Nuclear Medicine.
 His current research focuses on quantitative cardiac and oncological PET/CT and SPECT/CT imaging, including deep learning algorithms, reconstruction algorithms, data correction, dynamic imaging, and translational imaging.
 The translational and clinical applications of these projects include early detection of chemotherapy-induced cardiotoxicity, multimodality imaging of heart failure, and eliminating respiratory motion variability for assessing response to therapy.
 Many of the imaging technologies developed in his lab has been or is being implemented in clinical PET and SPECT scanners.
 In 2012, he was awarded with the Bruce Hasegawa Young Investigator Medical Imaging Science Award from the IEEE Nuclear Medical and Imaging Sciences Council for “contributions to the imaging physics of SPECT/CT and PET/CT, with emphasis in quantitative imaging and motion correction”.
-He was the President of Physics, Instrumentation, and Data Sciences Council (PIDSC) of the Society of Nuclear Medicine and Molecular Imaging (SNMMI) between 2022-2023, is currently the Immediate Past President of PIDSC.
+He was the President of Physics, Instrumentation, and Data Sciences Council (PIDSC) of the Society of Nuclear Medicine and Molecular Imaging (SNMMI) between 2022-2023.

-• Clinical Dr's
+• Clinical Doctors

 Board Certified in Internal Medicine and Diagnostic Radiology.Fellowship trained in Infectious Disease, Neuroradiology and Cross Sectional ( Body ) Radiology